hackerinnen/hackerinnen-form/README.md

 ## How does it work?

-This app serves a simple form where the user can enter name, city, upload a picture and update the markdown file to create a profile for https://hackerinnen.space.
+This app serves a simple form where the user can create their profile for https://hackerinnen.space.
-When submitting the form the server validates the data and submits a pull request at behalf of the user.
-The pull request can reviewed by the user at https://github.com/hackerinnen/hackerinnen/pulls
+When submitting the form the server validates the data and submits a pull request on behalf of the user.
+The pull request can reviewed by the user at https://github.com/hackerinnen/hackerinnen/pulls.

 ## Run the app locally